Tissue Engineering and Regenerative Medicine (MSc)

 Graduates from this programme will have a broad spectrum of knowledge and a variety of skills, making them highly attractive both to potential employers and research establishments in this fast-developing sector.

-After finishing my Bachelor's degree in Biochemistry in Spain, I was looking for a more specific and challenging field.
-I got interested in the development of tissues by 3D bioprinting and so I chose to focus on this.
-The facilities were incredibly good, and I found all the staff really helpful and always open to questions and new ideas.
-In my project, I focused on the development of a new fibrin-based bioink that will hopefully help in the creation of a human skin model.
-The design of the composition of this bioink was challenging as there was not any previous work done with it in the model of bioprinter used in the lab; this is what made the project even more interesting and exciting for me.
-I would totally recommend this course to any person with a high interest in research and willing to focus their future career in a developing field as it will offer many opportunities.
+For my project, I focused on the development of a new fibrin-based bioink that will hopefully help in the creation of a human skin model.
+The design of the composition of this bioink was challenging as there was not any previous work done with it in the model of bioprinter used in the lab; this made the project even more interesting and exciting.
+I would totally recommend this course to anyone with a high interest in research, and willingness to focus their future career in a developing field!

 We're committed to delivering programmes that are innovative and relevant, providing the best learning outcomes and career prospects for our students.
 In light of this, we're currently reviewing some elements of this programme.
 As such, the details shown are subject to change and indicative only.
 You can still apply now.
 We'll update this page and contact all offer holders when the review is complete to confirm any changes.